xajler/instantcoach-api/README.md

 >
 >JWT Authentication is applied, but if there is problem, pleas read note in previous Swagger section.

+## JWT Authentication

+Reason why is not used Username/Password in this implementation of JWT Authentication is because Frontend should not have direct access to REST API.
+It should have access to MVC Web App that would have User Identity through JWT token.
+Through that web app as Proxy Frontend would call REST API, sending User Identity JWT Token.

+If in future MVC Web App would be created, proper JWT Authentication would be implemented and already created JWT token would be pass to REST API and created User Identity as Middleware.

 ## .NET Core